Changissnz/why_America_is_not_for_everyone/README.md

 that has only a phone as their most valuable possession would be able to score hard drugs?
 And these hard drugs are imported, not grown domestically, or manufactured in a factory.
 These drugs are also highly addictive and do not provide for much intellectual introspection.
 A haze of euphoric sleepiness, or short little spikes of thrilling exhilaration, based on the anecdotes I've read.
 But the drug business can pay a lot more than scholasticism.
 Scholasticism is as lame as it is intangible, in the minds of people seeking material pleasures and material wealth.
-So there are and continue to be these unknown channels of drug distribution.
+So there were and continue to be these unknown channels of drug distribution.
 I figure someone heavily involved in it gets caught, they might even get killed for getting caught, and then the whole little pyramid crumbles.
 Then a "new player" shows up and does practically the same exact thing, but here's the catch...they struck a deal with the police, so they won't make the same mistakes as the last guy and they are confident they won't suffer the same fate as the last guy.